Amanda McGrory

-Amanda McGrory (born June 9, 1986) is an American wheelchair athlete.
+Amanda McGrory (born June 9, 1986) is an American retired wheelchair athlete and current archivist for the United States Olympic & Paralympic Committee.

 Biography

 McGrory graduated from Unionville High School in Kennett Square, Pennsylvania.

 She attended the University of Illinois, graduating in 2010 with a bachelor's degree in psychology and in 2018 with a masters in information science.
 While an undergraduate she competed both in basketball and in track and field.

 McGrory earned four medals during the 2008 Summer Paralympics in Beijing, China: gold in the 5000 meters, silver in the marathon, and bronze in both the 800 meters and the 4×100 meter relay.
 She won both the 2009 London and 2006 New York Marathon wheelchair races.

 She has also competed in the World Championships for Track and Field (2006, 2011, 2013, 2015, 2017) and Marathon (2015), winning 10 medals over the years (3 gold, 3 silver, 4 bronze).

 McGrory was diagnosed with transverse myelitis when she was five years old, after an allergy shot inflamed her spinal cord.
-Such an occurrence was "I think there was one chance in six million," she said.
+Such an occurrence was "I think there was one chance in six million", she said.
 "But I think it's usually better when you are young because kids are resilient.
 I couldn't ride a two-wheeler anymore, but my friends could still be outside.
 But I was the coolest kid in school because I had a wheelchair."

+In 2021, I Love Libraries announced that she had started to work as the staff archivist for the United States Olympic & Paralympic Committee (USOPC).